hannes/MonetDBLite/README.md

 ```

-The `dbSendQuery` function opens up a connection to a particular resultant `data.frame` object.
-Once initiated, the `res` object can then be accessed repeatedly with a `fetch` command:
+The `dbSendQuery` function can open a connection to some read-only query.
+Once initiated, the `res` object below can then be accessed repeatedly with a `fetch` command:

 ```R
 res <- dbSendQuery(con, "SELECT wt, gear FROM mtcars")